act3-ai/aceup/README.md

 ACT3 Login does the following:

 - Enables secure credential storage using your system's keychain
-- Adds the ACE Tools Homebrew tap for access to internal tools
+- Adds the ACT3 Homebrew Tap for access to internal tools
 - Authentication for the following:
-  - Git (SSH and HTTPS)
+  - Git over SSH and HTTPS
   - ACT3 GitLab Container Registry
-  - ACT3 Project Tool
+  - ACT3 Project Tool (`act3-pt`)
   - ACT3 Kubernetes clusters
   - ACE Hub
-- Generates a User Configuration file that needs to be manually imported into ACE Hub to save Image Pull Secrets
+    - User must import the generated User Configuration file on ACE Hub

 ### Run ACT3 Login